awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

 1. [URL encode](https://en.wikipedia.org/wiki/Percent-encoding) the session string from the previous step\.
 Because the information that you are encoding is sensitive, we recommend that you avoid using a web service for this encoding\.
 Instead, use a locally installed function or feature in your development toolkit to securely encode this information\.
 You can use the `urllib.quote_plus` function in Python, the `URLEncoder.encode` function in Java, or the `CGI.escape` function in Ruby\.
 See the examples later in this topic\.

-1. Send your request to the AWS federation endpoint at the following address:
+1. <a name="STSConsoleLink_manual_step5"></a>Send your request to the AWS federation endpoint at the following address:

    `https://signin.aws.amazon.com/federation`